michael2012z/BitBible/markdown/JPS/files/Gen.md

 25. And the first came forth ruddy, all over like a hairy mantle; and they called his name Esau.

-26. And after that came forth his brother, and his hand had hold on Esau's heel; and his name was called Jacob.That is, One who takes by the heel, or, supplants.
-And Isaac was threescore years old when she bore them.
+26. And after that came forth his brother, and his hand had hold on Esau's heel; and his name was called Jacob.

 27. And the boys grew; and Esau was a cunning hunter, a man of the field; and Jacob was a quiet man, dwelling in tents.